 \section{Conclusions}

-We have developed a photometric RM approach using the statistical framework introduced by ZKP11, assuming the continuum variability is described by a DRW model and the line transfer function is a tophat.
-The approach can be applied either for two--band photometric RM, where there is a line band and an independent continuum band, or to one--band photometric RM, where there is only a line band.
+We have developed a stochastic modeling approach to analysis of photometric RM using the statistical framework introduced by ZKP11, assuming the continuum variability is described by a DRW model and the line transfer function is a top hat.
+The approach can be applied either for two-band photometric RM, where there is a line band and an independent continuum band, or to one-band photometric RM, where there is only a line band.

-By applying the spectroscopic and the two-- and one--band photometric RM methods to a suite of simulated light curves, we find that two--band photometric RM can be competitive with spectroscopic RM for strong lines like $\ha$ and $\hb$ in terms of lag detection efficiency at fixed sampling conditions.
-The one--band method, however, demands light curves of much higher photometric quality and is thus very challenging for any line.
-For all three methods we also find that when the average sampling interval is smaller than the lag, the lag detection significance is most sensitive to the total number of observing epochs and almost independent of cadence.
+By applying the spectroscopic and the two- and one-band photometric RM methods to a suite of simulated light curves, we find that two-band photometric RM can be competitive with spectroscopic RM only for strong (large equivalent width) lines like \ha\ and \hb\ in terms of lag detection efficiency for fixed sampling conditions.
+The one-band method, however, requires light curves of much higher photometric quality than is generally achieved and is thus very challenging for any line.
+For all three methods we also find that when the average sampling interval is smaller than the lag, the lag detection significance is most sensitive to the total exposure time accumulated over all the monitoring epochs and almost independent of cadence.

-We applied the two--band method to a sample of seven PG quasars form~\citet{giveon1999} that have overlapping photometric and spectroscopic light curves.
-The photometric and spectroscopic lag estimates are broadly consistent with each other and have comparable lag uncertainties.
-We also used the one--band photometric RM approach to analyze a sample of variable OGLE quasars with strong $\ha$ emission.
+Application to test cases show that the photometric and spectroscopic lag estimates are broadly consistent with each other and have comparable lag uncertainties.
+We also used the one-band photometric RM approach to analyze a sample of variable OGLE quasars with strong \ha\ emission.
 The lag estimates from separately analyzing the OGLE--III and OGLE--IV light curves generally do not agree.
-One--band RM fails for the quasars with the best existing long--term light curves.
-Simulations show that the problem is that the $0.02\text{--}0.04$ mag photometric uncertainties of the OGLE quasar light curves are too large despite the number of epochs, and that the one--band method would succeed if the uncertainties were $\sim0.01$ mag.
-Single--band RM is likely most promising for computing average lags for samples of quasars with similar physical properties~(e.g., luminosity) rather than for individual objects.
+One-band RM fails even for the quasars with some of the best-existing long-term light curves.
+Simulations show that the problem is that the 0.02--0.04 mag photometric uncertainties of the OGLE quasar light curves are simply too large, but that the one-band method may succeed if the uncertainties were reduced to $\sim0.01$ mag.
+Single-band RM is likely most promising for computing average lags for samples of quasars with similar physical properties~(e.g., luminosity) rather than for individual objects.